 Initially, 5.25-inch disks had a capacity of 110 KB, with a double-density disk introduced in 1978 with a capacity of 360 KB, and quad-density introduced in the early 1980s with a capacity of 720 KB.

 In 1984, IBM introduced the high-density 1.2 MB disk in its PC AT, but by the time of the launch of the PS/2 line in 1987 moved to 3.5-inch floppy disks, as Apple had already done with its Macintosh line in 1984.
-By 1988 the 3.5-inch was outselling it, and by the mid-1990s the 5.25-inch disk had virtually disappeared.
+By 1988 the 3.5-inch was outselling it, and by the mid-1990s the 5.25-inch disk had virtually disappeared, and there was no option to purchase Windows 95 on 5.25-inch disks.

-Single sided disks were coated on both sides, but only double sided disks were certified error-free on both sides of the media.
-Double-sided disks could be used in single-sided drives, one side at a time, by making minor modifications to the disk (such as making another write-protect notch) or buying ready made ‘flippy disks’.
+All disks were coated on both sides whether single or double-sided, but only double-sided disks were certified error-free on both sides of the media.
+However, it was possible to use both sides of a single-sided disk in single-sided drives, by making or buying so-called ‘flippy’ disks.
 More expensive dual-head drives which could read both sides of the disk without turning it over were later produced, and eventually became used universally.